Mitutoyo: History

 Following the breakout of World War II, manufacturing demand in numerous countries intensified, due to the heavy demand for advanced military equipment.
 However, this demand meant that often shortcuts were taken and standardization was not common.
 This meant that micrometers were often produced that were substandard, with only a few manufacturers able to deliver high-quality micrometers.
 Numata differentiated his products by offering high quantities with standardization.
 This movement in Mitutoyo and other manufacturing companies during World War II eventually led to the creation of Just-in-time manufacturing.

 As electronic technology became more widespread in the 1970s, Mitutoyo applied electronics to its line of dimensional gaging equipment to include electronic, or digital, measuring tools.
 During this time it also began to offer larger, more complex and more sensitive measuring instruments, including optical comparators, form measuring equipment, and coordinate measuring machines (CMMs).
 As statistical process control (SPC) was introduced, Mitutoyo led the world in the development of output gages, interfaces, data collectors and analysis software to take advantage of this new metrological science.

 When the computer made its way into the field of metrology, Mitutoyo again shifted its focus to include this technology into its product offering and push measuring accuracies into the sub-micrometre range.
 Today, Mitutoyo presents its 6,000+ products as integrated, computer-based metrology systems, where they can be interconnected to form closed-loop-measuring networks.

 Mitutoyo America Corporation

 Mitutoyo America Corporation was formed in 1963 and is headquartered in Aurora, Illinois (just outside Chicago).
 Mitutoyo America offers the full product line of precision measuring tools, instruments and equipment with a distribution network, training and education classes, software development, and service support to provide a comprehensive metrology organization.

 The company name is usually spelled in the Kunrei-shiki/Nihon-shiki manner "Mitutoyo".
 Because most publications for foreigners as of 2000 require the usage of Hepburn romanization, as of 2000 in the Tokyo Anglophone yellow pages the company name is rendered in the Hepburn style "Mitsutoyo".

 Following the opening of the Boeing manufacturing base in Sheffield, England, it was announced that Mitutoyo would be an active partner in the supply chain.

-Bukkyo Dendo Kyokai

-Dr. Yehan Numata is the founder of Bukkyo Dendo Kyokai (BDK), the Society for the Promotion of Buddhism, which sponsors the Buddhist Canon Translation Project.